Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_AnalyzeDocument.md

 }
 ```

-## Analyze a document from a file stream
+## Analyze a general document from a file stream

 To analyze a given file at a file stream, use the `StartAnalyzeDocument` method and pass `prebuilt-document` as the model ID.
 The returned value is an `AnalyzeResult` object containing data about the submitted document.